kr-matthews/bike-route-map/README.md

 - UI is far from perfect, and potentially unintuitive in places.
 - Data is all hard-coded into the frontend, rather than utilizing some sort of database.
+- Data is (more-or-less) duplicating other existing sources (OSM, official city maps, etc.).
+- Data can easily get out-of-date.
 - There are not enough tests.
-- Unclear when an area has additional bike routes but they just haven't been added to this map (yet).
+- Unclear when an area has additional bike routes but they just haven't (yet) been added to this map.
-- Data can easily get out-of-date.